 The graduate certificate program is fully online, making it convenient for professionals from a wide geographic area.
 You can complete the program in one year by taking two classes in each of the fall and spring semesters, and the final course in the summer, or you can spread the courses out over more semesters.

-Who should consider the graduate certificate in higher education leadership and management?
+Who should consider the Graduate Certificate in Higher Education Leadership and Administration?

 - Higher education professionals currently working in management positions or who want to gain leadership and management skills that will allow them to move into positions with more responsibility.

-- Faculty members or administrators who wishes to enhance their knowledge and skills in order to provide better leadership for their campus
+- Faculty members or administrators who wish to enhance their knowledge and skills in order to provide better leadership for their campuses.

 |EDUC 621||Managing Higher Education*||3|

-- Create a student record.
+- (New students - start here) Create a student record.
 (You should not need to do this step if you took a course in the previous semester) Go to spire.umass.edu.
 On the right hand menu, under Apply/References click on Non-Degree Enrollment Application and fill out the form there.
 You will receive an email with your NetID and password (this may take up to 3 days.)

-- Create an enrollment appointment.
+- (Returning students - start here) Create an enrollment appointment.
 Once you have received your NetID and password you can create an enrollment appointment by logging in to SPIRE (spire.umass.edu) with the NetID and password you received.
 Once logged in, navigate to Main Menu > Enrollment > Summer/Wntr/Non-degr Enroll Appt and follow the instructions.
 (It can take up to one day for SPIRE to recognize your NetID, so if you do not see these navigation options try the next day.)
+You will need to complete this step every semester.

 - Register for classes.
 The enrollment appointment should be available immediately.
 Register for the class by logging in to SPIRE (spire.umass.edu) and navigate to Main Menu > Enrollment > Add Classes.